I-3-4-3. Party Requests Dismissal

 c.
 Diary the case for 30 days to account for mailing and delivery time.

-When the comment period has expired, the AC may dismiss the request for review if all affected persons consent to or did not object to the withdrawal request, and it is otherwise appropriate to dismiss the request for review.
-In this circumstance, the assigned staff will state in the Appeals Review Processing System (ARPS) analysis that it appears the parties understand the effects of withdrawal and will prepare a dismissal order.
+When the comment period expires, the AC may dismiss the request for review if all affected persons consent to, or did not object to, the withdrawal request, and it is otherwise appropriate to dismiss the request for review.
+In this circumstance, the assigned staff will state in the Appeals Review Processing System (ARPS) analysis that it appears the parties understand the effects of withdrawal, and staff will prepare a dismissal order.

 However, if any affected person objects to the withdrawal, the AC cannot dismiss the request for review.
 Rather, the assigned staff must fully review the record and note in the ARPS analysis the reason for not recommending dismissal (i.e., that an affected person objected to the withdrawal request).